 Effect of foliar frequency on roots length, root girth and number of roots per plant of banana plantlets

 The results showed highly significant differences in the roots length and number of roots per plants of banana plantlets for both seasons at 12 weeks after planting (Table 5).
-In the root girth there were highly significant differences on season one but there were no significant t differences in season two at 12 weeks after planting (Table 5).
+In the root girth, there were highly significant differences on season one but there were no significant differences in season two at 12 weeks after planting (Table 5).

 For interaction between types of fertilizers and spraying frequencies of fertilizer results indicated highly significant differences in the roots length, root girth and number of roots per plant of banana plantlets for both seasons at 12 weeks after planting (Table 5).
-The highest values of root length, root girth and number of roots per plants were observed with sprayer every week compered to spray every 3 weeks in both seasons 12 weeks after planting (Table 5).
+The highest values of root length, root girth and number of roots per plants were observed with sprayer every week compared to spray every 3 weeks in both seasons 12 weeks after planting (Table 5).
 This may be due to the effect of spraying every week in the roots systems.
 Similar results were reported by Rina (2021) who reported that foliar fertilizer treatment of 4 mL/L and length of containment of 20 days had the heaviest root weight and root volume of banana plantlets compared to 30 days.

 Table 5.
 Effect of foliar frequency on root length, number of roots per plants and root girth of banana plantlet after 12 weeks from planting